AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 **[!UICONTROL Call to Action]:** The call to action to include in the ad.
 By default, *[!UICONTROL Automated]* is selected, and [!DNL Google Ads] selects the call to action.
 You can optionally choose a different action.

 **[!UICONTROL Business Name]:** The business name, with a maximum of 25 characters.

+**[!UICONTROL Audience Signal]:** (Optional) Google Ads audiences and Adobe Audience Manager audiences to use as audience signals for the campaign.
+Choose audiences that are most likely to convert.
+Google Ads machine learning models use the audiences to find similar web surfers to target and may also show ads to audiences that aren’t specified as signals to help you meet your performance goals.

 **[!UICONTROL Add new asset group]:** Allows you to specify another asset group.